yugpatill/homework7_is601/readme.md

 **Submission Instructions:**
 1. **Dockerize the QR Code Generator Program:** Follow the steps outlined in this module to Dockerize the provided **QR Code Generator** application.
-2. **Push Docker Image to DockerHub:** Ensure your Docker image is pushed to DockerHub.
-Submit the link to your DockerHub image (e.g., `https://hub.docker.com/r/your-dockerhub-username/qr-code-generator-app`).
-3. **Provide GitHub Repository Link:** Submit the link to your GitHub repository containing the Dockerfile, application code, and GitHub Actions workflow.
+2. **Provide GitHub Repository Link:** Submit the link to your GitHub repository containing the Dockerfile, application code, and GitHub Actions workflow.
-4. **Include Screenshots:**
+3. **Include Screenshots:**
    - **Container Logs:** Provide a screenshot showing the container logs that confirm your application is running successfully inside the container.
    - **GitHub Actions Workflow:** Include a screenshot of a successful GitHub Actions run, demonstrating automated testing and Docker image building.